JoseEspinosa/EBI_cancer_workshop_CNV/README.md

 data.file = "sequenza/C0053.seqz.bin500.gz"
 seqzdata = sequenza.extract(data.file)

+Collecting GC information .. done

+Processing 2:
+   198 variant calls.
+   23 copy-number segments.
+   42704 heterozygous positions.
+   813393 homozygous positions.
 ```

+*It does not only tell you that it has increase or decrease of copies but also which alleles are amplified.
+You can have 2 copies but LOH.
+You loss one copy and the other was amplified.*

 After the raw data is processed, the size of the data is considerably reduced.
 Typically, the R object resulting from `sequenza.extract` can be stored as a file of a few megabytes, even for whole genome sequencing data.